 Step 5.
 Use a toothpick to marble the ink by simply drawing random designs all over the shaving cream and ink.

 Step 6-8.
 Press the paper down onto the shaving cream.
 Don’t be shy, really press it down in there!

 Step 9.
 Remove the paper.
 It should look like this.
 Time to scrape off the shaving cream.
 Find a sink or trash can and a spatula!

 Step 10.
 Scrape off the shaving cream to reveal these beautiful patterns!
 Don’t run water over the paper, it will lighten the ink more than you want.
 Just scrape the shaving cream off and let it dry!

 That was super fun!
-I made my marbled papers into 3×3″ cards for my Messy Book.
+I made my marbled papers into 3×3″ cards.
 I really love the finished result!
 It’s pretty cool that they can be made in any color.
 I’m thinking this would be an awesome method for customizing the edge of a plain white business card!